luke-gregor/cookiecutter-science-pub/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump, can also link to server data (e.g. UPdata) │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │                         use `make mdhtml` to make a static html site from writing/markdown │                         files.
-Use docs as a `living-manuscript` that is easy to write and read │
+    ├── docs               <- A default `mkdocs` project; see `writing/markdown/README.md` for details.
+    │                         Only contains the `mkdocs.yml` file.
+Serve the website with `mkdocs serve` │                         from the `docs` folder.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
 Use git lfs to track these │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │                         Can also be journal articles (use git lfs to store these) │
     ├── writing            <- Generated analysis md, PDF, LaTeX, etc.
     │   ├── manuscript     <- Can be where you store your LaTeX manuscript and can also be a │   │                     subgit directory from Overleaf.
 First create the document on │   │                     overleaf and then clone to ./writing.
 Rename the folder to whatever │   │                     you like.
-    │   └── markdown       <- Markdown files that will be used in the creation of docs │
+    │   ├── markdown       <- Markdown files that will be used in the creation of docs.
+Website │   │                     will be built with the folder structure intact.
+    │   └── manuscript     <- Can be where you store your LaTeX manuscript and can also be a │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`